thomassuedbroecker/terraform-vpc-kubernetes-watson-nlp/README.md

 sh deploy-watson-nlp-to-kubernetes.sh
 ```

-The script does following steps and link points to the relevant function in the bash automation:
+The script does following steps and the links are pointing to the relevant function in the bash automation:

 1. [Log on to IBM Cloud with an IBM Cloud API key.](https://github.com/thomassuedbroecker/terraform-vpc-kubernetes-watson-nlp/blob/main/code/helm_setup/deploy-watson-nlp-to-kubernetes.sh#L13)
 2. [It ensures that is connected to the cluster.](https://github.com/thomassuedbroecker/terraform-vpc-kubernetes-watson-nlp/blob/main/code/helm_setup/deploy-watson-nlp-to-kubernetes.sh#L26)